Ted Doan

 Ted Doan was a businessman, philanthropist and the last member of the Dow family that served as president and CEO of the Dow Chemical Company.
 Doan led the company from 1962-71 and transformed Dow from a firm that made chemicals for other companies into one of the most widely known and one of the world’s largest chemical conglomerates.
-Doan was a strong supporter of entrepreneurship and was chairman of the Herbert H. and Grace A. Dow Foundation, founded in his grandparent's honor.
+Doan was a strong supporter of entrepreneurship and was chairman of the Herbert H. and Grace A. Dow Foundation, founded in his grandparents' honor.

 Early years

 Doan was born in 1922 in Midland, Michigan.
 He was the youngest of three children of Leland Ira Doan, general sales manager at Dow, and his wife, Ruth Alden Dow, daughter of the founder of Dow, Herbert H. Dow, after whom he was named.
 He was always called Ted because his grandfather's name was "too much to hang on a kid" Doan recalled.

 Doan attended elementary school in Midland before boarding at Cranbrook Academy, then enrolled at Cornell University.
 Following the December Attack on Pearl Harbor, Doan enlisted in the United States Army Air Corps and served as a meteorologist in World War II.
 When the conflict ended, he returned to Cornell and graduated in 1949 with a chemical engineering degree.